kztakemoto/AdvVoter/README.md

 ## Terms of use

 MIT licensed.
-Happy if you cite our preprint when using the codes:
+Happy if you cite our paper when using the codes:

 Chiyomaru K and Takemoto K (2021) **Adversarial attacks on voter model dynamics in complex networks**.
 Phys.
 Rev. E 106, 014301. doi:10.1103/PhysRevE.106.014301.